musacam/Sign_Language_Translator/README.md

 `rotate_images.py` for enlarge the dataset and avoiding the mirror match.

-`segment.py` and `threshold.py` for development purposes only let us handle it.
+`segment.py` for development purposes only let us handle it.

 ## TO-DO List

 ### Computer Engineering Dept.

-- [x] Basic structure implementation
-- [x] Numbers trained and desired result observed
-- [x] Add rotate_images function
-- [x] Think about moving signs and ask for advise
-- [x] Add Dropout layers
-- [ ] Countdown to avoid real time multiple guess
+- [ ] CNN structure improvement
-- [ ] Random 100 images chosen for training and testing (on development)
+- [ ] Accuracy increase
-- [x] Think about more optimal solution about threshold values or background subtraction
-    - [x] BG Extraction / Hand Pose
+- [ ] Efficient output display (Countdown or steady still from user)
 - [ ] Implementation and integration of bg extraction if its needed
-    - [ ] BackgroundSubtractorMOG / BasNET (Optional for the last part)
 - [ ] Add words and space structure (Optional for the last part)
 - [ ] Text to speech (Optional for the last part)